adogrul/Pattern-Search-Algorithm/README.md

-# Boyer Moore and Rabin Karp algorithms will be added
+# Rabin Karp algorithms will be added
 # I will create a detailed Readme once all the algorithms are added